firoyj/firoyj.github.io/_posts/2023-11-24-order-book.md

 ## Verify allowance

-The user’s spending allowance is checked against _XXXXX_’s contract.
-If there's sufficient balance and allowance to carry out the transaction, it proceeds to the next step, otherwise it's rejected.
+The user’s spending allowance is checked against Entropic’s contract.
+If sufficient balance and allowance is found to execute the transaction, it proceeds to the next step, otherwise it is rejected.

 ## Save in the database

 If all the above steps succeed, the user’s request is saved in the database for later use.
-This database contains the data used by the Order Manager.
+This database contains the data used by the `Order Manager`.